open-contracting/software-development-handbook/docs/services/index.rst

 For each package owned by the `opencontracting <https://pypi.org/user/opencontracting/>`__ user, there should be a minimum of two `Owner <https://pypi.org/help/#collaborator-roles>`__ roles from OCP only, including ``opencontracting``.

 Only users who are reasonably expected to upload releases should have the Maintainer role.
+If a third-party organization maintains a package, there can be one user from that organization with the Owner role to add maintainers.

 ReadTheDocs
 -----------